 He departed with Massachusetts Colony Governor Shirley, a relative, for Halifax and then for England.
 The ship fired a 15 gun salute to Castle William in Boston harbor.
 The Mermaid sailed accompanied by Shirley’s newly-built schooner Nautilus as a tender.
 After he returned to England, Shirley was transferred to the Monmouth of 70 guns.

 He engaged the French ship Temple in the Caribbean bound for Martinique and captured her.
 She contained two statues, St. John the Divine and St. John the Baptist, that he gave to St. John’s Cathedral in Antigua.

 Washington captained the 3rd rate, Duc D’Aquitain of 64 guns, formerly a French East India ship and now part of Admiral Anson’s Fleet.

 He was commissioned to captain the newly launched 3rd Rate, Temple of 70 guns, under Admiral Hawke’s Channel fleet.

 Positioned in the van of the fleet, the Temple engaged le Juste in the Battle of Quiberon Bay which defeated the French invasion fleet.
 Washington “distinguished himself on this occasion in a very conspicuous manner.”

-He attended the murder trial of his brother, Laurence, the Fourth Earl Ferrers.
+The murder trial began of his brother, Laurence, the Fourth Earl Ferrers.
 Laurence Shirley shot and killed his land steward with a pistol.
-Washington, as a defense witness, tried to prove his brother’s innocence as due to a family history of insanity.
+He attempted to prove his innocence due to a family history of insanity.
 The House of Lords found Laurence guilty after a much-publicized trial.

-He succeeded his brother’s title as the Fifth Earl Ferrers with his wife Anne becoming a countess.
-Washington left active duty in the navy to run the estate businesses.
+Washington succeeded his brother’s title as the Fifth Earl Ferrers with his wife Anne becoming a countess.
+He left active duty in the navy to run the estate businesses.

 His brother was hanged, anatomized, and the body displayed to the public.
 Laurence was the last nobleman executed in England.

 Washington took a seat in the House of Lords as the 5th Earl Ferrers and moved into the family manor at Staunton Harold, Leicestershire, England.